 5. Gather additional information regarding (if applicable) :

-- any leased items on the property such as propane tanks
+- list of any leased items on the property such as propane tanks, solar panels

 - homeowners association fees and contact information